NicoZweifel/DBInline/README.md

 # DBInline 1.0.0-alpha

 Work in Progress, currently all Tests pass.
 Alpha Release Version.
-Should not be used in Production just yet.
+Should not be used in Production.

 # Summary